quang-do-se/docker-vault-approle/readme.md

 # Purpose

-- This project serves as an interactive learning for `Vault Approle` and to an extend `Docker` container.
+- This project serves as an interactive learning for `HashiCorp Vault's AppRole` and to an extend `Docker` container.

 # Installation